clngo/bleenk/README.md

 First, we need to detect the face.
 To do so, we use opencv to open the camera and dlib to detect the face.
 Opencv produces an BGR image (blue-green-red aka true color image), so we must convert it to a grayscale image (which represents light intensity) for dlib to recognize.
-One a face is detected, dlib produces 68 face landmarks around the face to detail each component.
+Once a face is detected, dlib produces 68 face landmarks around the face to detail each component.
 It's crucial for dlib to use the shape_predictor dab file as its reference model for it to detect face landmarks.

 [![Facelandmarks][facelandmarks-screenshot]](https://datagen.tech/guides/face-recognition/facial-landmarks/)